CALL HOME TO SEE HOW THEY ARE

 Elliot, aged 15, Örebro

-The majority of teenagers don’t actually want to throw a party, just because their parents are away.
-But they often feel pressured by friends or people around them, and that makes it hard for them to say “no”.
-Explain that it can sometimes feel a bit awkward saying “no”, but that that is actually the mature, smart course to take.
-If saying “no” still feels too difficult, maybe you can agree that your son or daughter lay the blame on you?
+The majority of teenagers don’t actually want to throw a party just because their parents are away.
+But they often feel pressured by friends or people around them which makes it much harder to say “no”.
+Explain that it can sometimes feel a bit awkward saying “no”, but that that is actually the mature and smart thing to do.
+If saying “no” still feels too difficult, maybe you can agree that your teenager can put the blame on you?

-If it’s party time, and you know about it, it can be a good idea to put away anything that poses an unnecessary temptation.
-If you’ve got alcohol in the house, it might be a good idea to remove it to avoid the risk of your teenager or one of his or her friends helping themselves to it.
-By no means does every teenager have a sneaky drink at home without their parents’ knowledge, but around 9 per cent of all ninth graders say that they’ve taken alcohol from their parents without permission.
+If it’s party time and you know about it, it can be a good idea to put away anything that poses an unnecessary temptation.
+If you’ve got alcohol in the house, it might be a good idea to remove it to avoid the risk of your teenager or one of their friends helping themselves to it.
+By no means do all teenagers help themselves to their parents’ alcohol, but around 10 per cent of all ninth graders who drink say that they’ve taken alcohol from their parents without permission.
 You might also like to think about other sorts of things that could be lying around at home which could be dangerous in the hands of a teenager.
-It might, for example, be a good idea to keep an eye on your medicine cabinet if you know that it contains strong sleeping or painkilling tablets.
+It might, for example, be a good idea to keep an eye on your medicine cabinet if you know that it contains strong sleeping pills or painkillers.

-If you decide not to allow your teenager to be home alone, it doesn’t have to mean that you don’t trust your son or daughter.
-Spending time together as a family outside the home is good too, and it’s by no means certain that your teenager will find it boring – which he or she might, initially, pretend.
-And learning to compromise is an important skill, too.
+If you decide not to allow your teenager to be home alone, it doesn’t have to mean that you don’t trust your child.
+Spending family time together outside the home is good too, and it’s by no means certain that your teenager will find it boring – which they might, initially, pretend.
+Learning to compromise is an important skill, too.